ThatXliner/fall-syntax/README.md

 After installation, you can activated by going to the **Settings > Themes** section and selecting it from the **Syntax Themes** drop-down menu.

 ## FAQ

+Q: **This syntax highlighting is degraded**

+A: You're probably having tree-sisters parsing on.
+While it is a promising technology, it currently seems to degrade syntax highlighting.
+I recommend you turn it off on Settings > Core

 Q: **Hey, did you steal some monokai colors!?**